VladanT3/RabbitMQ_Server/README.md

 ```
 ./multiserver.sh [n]
 ```
 Runs 'n' RabbitMQ servers.
 Used when testing backpressure to clear out full queues.
-No real reason to use it otherwise
+No real reason to use it otherwise.